athivvat/awesome-devtools/README.md

 - [Medusa.js](https://medusajs.com/) - The open source shopify alternative
 - [Solidus](https://solidus.io/) - The only eCommerce platform you’ll ever need
 - [Shopify](https://www.shopify.com/) - eCommerce platform for online stores and retail point-of-sale systems.

+## Email
+- [ConvertKit](https://convertkit.com) - ConvertKit is the go-to marketing hub for creators that helps you grow and monetize your audience with ease.
+- [Mailchimp](https://mailchimp.com/) - The #1 email marketing and automations brand* that recommends ways to get more opens, clicks, and sales.

 ## Front-End
 ### Framework